hbowie/practopian-v3/commonplace-book/The Other Side of Complexity.md

 Title:  The Other Side of Complexity

-Tags:   Pagan Tuna, Practopian, critical thinking
+Tags:   Pagan Tuna, critical thinking

 Author: Oliver Wendell Holmes